hawkinsw/quic-wg-wiki/ECN-in-QUIC.md

-## Recovery draft, ECN-CE reaction
+## Recovery draft: ECN-CE reaction

 The following additional text  is suggested in the recovery draft.
 It addresses the reaction to ECN classic marking, i.e, the appropriate reaction when packets are marked ECT(0) as per the guidelines in [ECN experiments](https://www.rfc-editor.org/info/rfc8311).